 One reviewer advises “This book provides the first authoritative analysis of how Business Process Management (BPM) changes everything in business and what it portends.
 In this book, Smith and internationally acclaimed co-author, Peter Fingar, herald a breakthrough in process thinking and technologies that utterly transforms today’s information systems and reduces the lag between management intent and execution.”

-Landmine # 2: Forgetting that IT Projects are Historically Risky
+2 – Forgetting That IT Projects Are Historically Risky

-In a landmark 2001 study, the Standish Group reported that 31% of projects were canceled before completion, and that 52% of projects cost 189% of their original estimates.
-Only 17% of projects were completed on time and on budget, and even those projects only delivered 42% of the originally proposed functionality in large companies, and only 74% of the original specifications delivered in small company projects, and on implementation 64% of the requested features were rarely used.
+In a landmark 2022 study, the Standish Group reported that 23% of projects were canceled before completion, and that 52% of projects cost 189% of their original estimates.
+Only 28% of projects were completed on time and on budget, and even those projects only delivered 49% of the originally proposed functionality in large companies, and only 74% of the original specifications delivered in small company projects, and on implementation 64% of the requested features were rarely used.

 Organizations that have struggled with CRM, ERP or other enterprise-wide implementations will find BPM a similarly daunting challenge.
 If past projects have gone over budget with late delivery or delivered less than stellar results, executives would do well to challenge IT to prove why and how a BPM technology project will be on time, within budget, and deliver business value.
 Early adopters, beware.

 Choosing a BPM technology solution is a broad-reaching decision that will permanently impact the business, and making a poor or premature technology selection could be disastrous.
-Complete BPM suites are still in their early releases, and it’s a crowded field of over 200 vendors with new and re-branded products.
-Some vendors are claiming 15+ years of BPM successes, but some analysts advise that BPM products have been around for only three to five years.
+Complete BPM suites are still in their early releases, and it’s a crowded field of over 2,000 vendors with new and re-branded products.
+Some vendors are claiming 20+ years of BPM successes, but some analysts advise that BPM products have been around for only ten to twelve years.
 And a Meta Group analyst advised that BPM is nothing new, simply an evolution of workflow.
 So it is clear that the BPM analysts and vendors are still composing their versions of the BPM story, and that these products are largely unproven and in early stages of integration.

-For example, Meta Group (purchased recently by Gartner) advised in 2004 that “Global 2000 (G2000) organizations are increasingly wrestling with the question of whether business process management (BPM) technology is an end-user tool owned by the business to facilitate process automation or whether it is an orchestration engine/platform deployed by the IT organization (ITO) to enhance transformation to Web services and service-oriented architecture (SOA).”
+For example, Meta Group (purchased by Gartner) advised in 2004 that “Global 2000 (G2000) organizations are increasingly wrestling with the question of whether business process management (BPM) technology is an end-user tool owned by the business to facilitate process automation or whether it is an orchestration engine / platform deployed by the IT organization (ITO) to enhance transformation to Web services and service-oriented architecture (SOA).”

 After filtering through the technology jargon, it becomes (somewhat) clear that there is still confusion over what BPM technology is and isn’t.